hylandtechoutreach/bgcneo/Session5HtmlIntro/README.md

 ## Kahoot
 There is a [Kahoot quiz](https://create.kahoot.it/details/740e9179-5b3b-426c-a5ef-e770b2bd60c4) covering the content from the lecture.

-## Follow-Along Activity: About Me Website
+## Code-Along Activity: About Me Website
-Walk through the [About Me Follow-Along](AboutMeFollowAlong.md) activity.
+Walk through the [About Me Code-Along](AboutMeCodeAlong.md) activity.
 Students should build a simple website about themselves.

 ### Multiplayer Repls
 Before jumping into the activity, make sure each student has a Repl account and has properly forked the starter Repl projects.
 Students should all send along their Multiplayer Repl Links.